fm1psy/c11-poseidon-earthquake-monitoring/api/README.md

 |`test_api.py`|Contains all the tests developed to verify the api can run correctly.|

 ## Setup
+Before you can run this api, it would be useful to have a database setup; otherwise, you will not be able to connect and pull data from this api.
+Make sure you have following the instructions in the [database](https://github.com/fm1psy/c11-poseidon-earthquake-monitoring/tree/main/database) directory.

 ## Instructions to deploy the API
 Make sure you are inside the api folder before you follow these instructions.